Research & Initiatives

 Working with our Holocaust Awareness Institute to share lessons from the past, the Center for Judaic Studies organizes free opportunities for students and community groups across Colorado to hear first-hand testimonies from local Holocaust survivors.
 Contact us for more information.

-Witness to History: Holocaust Education Today
+Survival & Witness: Holocaust Education Today